antonia-white/space-invaders/TESTING.md

 You can read more about this method of Phaser installation [here](https://designcode.io/phaser-course).
 I also attempted to export functions that exclude any mention of Phaser but this wasn't possibe.
 As to my knowledge and extensive reading online, there is no current way to use Jest to test Phaser games.
 Interestingly, I have read some discussions online that call into question the basic automated testibility of Phaser games.

-In hindsight, if I had known about the new change to marking criteria before starting and making considerable progress with this website, I would have developed a game using an API that was compatible with Jest or alternitivley I would have created a simpler game or quiz in vanilla JavaScript so that I could meet the assessment criteria to a higher standard.
+In hindsight, if I had known about the new change to marking criteria before starting and making considerable progress with this website, I would have developed a game using an API that was compatible with Jest or alternatively I would have created a simpler game or quiz in vanilla JavaScript so that I could meet the assessment criteria to a higher standard.

-However, having not had that foresight, I have attempted to test some JavaScript functionality by moving the code that controls modal functionality (i.e., the code that controls the display of each modal) into a new js file named "modals.js".
+However, having not had that foresight, I have been able to test some JavaScript functionality by moving the code that controls modal functionality (i.e., the code that controls the display of each modal) into a new js file named "modals.js".
 This file (and of course the index.html file) is what was tested with Jest.

 ### Space Invaders Jest Tests
 To see the tests that were conducted please refer to [modals.test.js](modals.test.js)